Benefit Charge FAQs

 How is the Puget Sound Regional Fire Authority funded?

-Puget Sound Fire uses a voter-approved two-part funding method authorized under RCW 52.26.180.
-The two-part system includes property tax and a benefit charge.
+Puget Sound Fire uses a voter-approved two-part funding method authorized under Chapter 52.26 RCW.
+The two-part system includes a maximum property tax of $1.00 ($0.7068 in 2019) per thousand of assessed value and a benefit charge.

 What is a benefit charge?

 A Benefit Charge is part of a two-part funding system that helps ensure growing communities maintain high quality fire and life safety services.
 The fee is included in your property tax payable to King County.
 On your tax statement it is identified as a “Fire Fee”.
 The fee is based on factors that consider the size, type, and risk of structures.
 As an example, a commercial office building will have a smaller Benefit Charge than and industrial location that houses flammable or other hazardous chemicals, even if the buildings have the same size or assessed value.